-Affies Mourn Matric Boxer and Athlete Ruben Bezuidenhout After Brave Battle With Brain Tumour
+Affies Mourn Matric Athlete Ruben Bezuidenhout After Brave Battle With Brain Tumour

-- Afrikaanse Hoër Seunskool is mourning the loss of talented matric athlete and boxer Ruben Bezuidenhout, who died after battling a brain tumour
+• Afrikaanse Hoër Seunskool is mourning the loss of talented matric athlete Ruben Bezuidenhout, who died after battling a brain tumour

-- The young boxer’s courage and determination have left a lasting impression on the Affies community and beyond
+• The young sports star’s courage and determination have left a lasting impression on the Affies community and beyond

-Afrikaanse Hoër Seunskool, also known as Affies, a school in Lynnwood, Pretoria, is mourning the death of one of its talented schoolboys, matric boxer and athlete Ruben Bezuidenhout.
+Afrikaanse Hoër Seunskool, also known as Affies, a school in Lynnwood, Pretoria, is mourning the death of one of its talented schoolboys, a sports star and athlete, Ruben Bezuidenhout.

 Source: Facebook

-Bezuidenhout passed away on Friday, 27 March 2026, after a brave battle with a brain tumour.
-He was diagnosed with the condition in December 2025.
-The school described him as a passionate athlete who had recently taken up boxing before his diagnosis.
-Despite his illness, he remained deeply connected to his school and its sporting spirit.
+Bezuidenhout passed away this past week after a courageous battle with a brain tumour, which he was diagnosed with in December 2025.
+Despite his illness, he remained closely involved in school life and continued to embody its sporting spirit.
+The school described him as a passionate athlete who had recently taken up boxing.

 Affies pay tribute to talented young boxer